What Age Children Are Activity Cubes For?

 Lock boxes are also lots of fun and great for really getting those fine motor skills, hand-eye coordination and dexterity working.

-What Alternatives Are There to an Activity Cube?
+What Alternatives Are There to an Activity Cube by Age Range?

 Activity cubes are great, they are engaging and fun for little ones and offer loads of opportunities for development including sensory development, motor skill development and cognitive development.